Have you lived in Croatia with a valid temporary residence permit consistently for 5 years or more? Then this post is for you.

 Once you hit that 5-year mark, the natural next step is to apply for permanent residency, called “stalni boravak” in Croatian.
 First, I’ll list the basic requirements then we’ll go over each one in more detail, as not all will apply to every application.

-Here are the basic requirements for a successful permanent residency application in Croatia:
+Here are the basic general requirements for a successful permanent residency application in Croatia:

 - A valid claim for permanent residency